 hours.
 Toilets, showers, water.
 Camping fees $13 per person per night and park pass apply.
 Walks in Windjana Gorge.
 Stayed 2008

 Kennedy Range National Park.
 Approximately 150 kilometres east of Carnarvon and not far from Gascoyne Junction.
 Generators

 permitted in designated sites during specified hours.
 Pit toilet.
-Camping fees apply $7 per person per night.
+Camping fees apply.
 Walks in the gorges.
 Stayed 2003

 Cape Range National Park/Ningaloo Marine Park.
 The northern boundary of the park is 39 kilometres from Exmouth by road, and the southern